 Topical Seminars in Cognitive Psychology: Read More [+] Rules & Requirements Prerequisites: Consent of instructor Repeat rules: Course may be repeated for credit with instructor consent.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Psychology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam not required.
 Topical Seminars in Cognitive Psychology: Read Less [-] PSYCH C129 Scientific Approaches to Consciousness 3 Units Terms offered: Fall 2014, Spring 2013, Spring 2011 This course will examine the nature of human consciousness from the interdisciplinary perspective of cognitive science.
 It will cover topics from the philosophy of mind, cognitive linguistics, neuroscience, psychology, and computational models.
 Recommended Courses: Psych C120/CogSci C100 OR Psych/CogSci C127 Scientific Approaches to Consciousness: Read More [+] Rules & Requirements Prerequisites: Required courses: Psych 1, Psych W1, Psych 2, OR CogSci 1 Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Psychology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Also listed as: COG SCI C102 Scientific Approaches to Consciousness: Read Less [-] PSYCH 130 Clinical Psychology 3 Units Terms offered: Fall 2020, Spring 2020, Spring 2019 Theoretical and empirical approaches to the explanation of psychological dysfunction.
+Also listed as: COG SCI C102 Scientific Approaches to Consciousness: Read Less [-] PSYCH 130 Clinical Psychology 3 Units Terms offered: Fall 2021, Spring 2021, Fall 2020 Theoretical and empirical approaches to the explanation of psychological dysfunction.
 The relation between theories of psychopathology and theories of intervention.
 A critical evaluation of the effects of individual, family, and community approaches to therapeutic and preventive intervention.
 Thematic focus of the course may change from year to year.
 See department notices for details.
-Clinical Psychology: Read More [+] Rules & Requirements Prerequisites: Recommended: Psychology 1 or Psychology 2 Credit Restrictions: Students will no receive credit for Psychology 130 after completing Psychology N130.
-A deficient grade in Psychology N130 may be removed by taking Psychology 130.
-Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 1 hour of discussion per week Summer:
+Clinical Psychology: Read More [+] Rules & Requirements Prerequisites: Recommended: Psychology 1 or Psychology 2 Credit Restrictions: Students will receive no credit for PSYCH 130 after completing PSYCH S130, PSYCH S130X, or PSYCH N130.
+A deficient grade in PSYCH 130 may be removed by taking PSYCH N130.
+Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 1 hour of discussion per week a.cca.cc. pc.
+11cc.